Byzantium-ETS/lsat/README.md

 ## Overview

-L402 is a protocol that leverages the capabilities of the Lightning Network for token minting and service authorization.
-This project provides fundamental utilities to work with L402 tokens, verify caveats, define services, and apply restrictions to macaroons.
+L402 is a protocol that leverages the capabilities of the Lightning Network for token minting and service authorization to enable the monetization of APIs through Bitcoin.

 > [!NOTE]
 > Additionally, it offers an implementation of the [phoenixd](https://phoenix.acinq.co/server) API for integration with a real Lightning node.